 How many shapes can your students come up with while eating?

-- Do you have flash cards with words on them from back when you were teaching your 1 year old what things were called?
+- Do you have flashcards with words on them from back when you were teaching your 1-year-old what things were called?
 I do.
 They have pictures of airplanes, lions, teddy bears – all the sorts of words you want your child to have in his/her vocabulary.
 Well, if you still have them – bring them out this week.
 Grab two sheets of paper, and write “a” at the top of one and “an” at the top of the other.
-Quiz your students by having them sort the cards according to the correct article. ( an airplane, a bear, an apple, etc).
+Quiz your students by having them sort the cards according to the correct article. ( an airplane, a bear, an apple, etc.).
 If you don’t already have the cards, I wouldn’t bother purchasing any, just write some words on paper pieces or note cards and you can still play the game!

-- If you enjoyed The Boy From Thurungia while we were studying Bach, you may want to consider adding Opel Wheeler’s Ludwig Beethoven and the Chiming Tower Bells.
+- If you enjoyed The Boy From Thuringia while we were studying Bach, you may want to consider adding Opel Wheeler’s Ludwig Beethoven and the Chiming Tower Bells.
 It is written in a similar fashion: a fun but educational book about a famous musician, that was written for children.
 It even has sheet music in the stories!
 It’s a great one to add to your collection:

 (Using this link to purchase this book helps Catholic Schoolhouse)